 My right honourable friend the Chancellor of the Exchequer (Alistair Darling) has made the following Written Ministerial Statement.

-The Economic and Financial Affairs Council was held in Brussels on 10 November 2009.
-The Financial Secretary to the Treasury represented the UK.
+The Economic and Financial Affairs Council was held in Brussels on 7 July 2009.
 The following items were discussed: